hooy/zeitls-devils-museum-kaunas/README.md

 **ZltDevils** - ERC721 contract with support for different Devil's token groups.
 **ZtlDevilsAuctionHouse** - Auction contract where Devil's tokens are initially selling.
 **ZtlDevilsTreasury** - Contract for sold Devil's token funds accumulation.
-**ZtlDevilsWhitelist** - Contract for whitelisting, every token is considered a key for limited and unique tokens.
+**ZtlKey** - Contract for whitelisting, every token is considered a key for limited and unique tokens.

 ## Development
 ### Install dependencies